PolaroidZone/FunOlympic/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under [The Unlicense](https://github.com/PolaroidZone/FunOlympic/blob/main/LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of this license.

 ## Contact